Air Conditioning Installation

 Why choose ARS/Rescue Rooter?

-- Free, no-obligation installation estimates—and expert insights from our qualified HVAC professionals.
+- Free, no-obligation air conditioning installation estimates—and expert insights from our qualified HVAC professionals.

-- Same-day installation (subject to availability) to get your new system up and running without delay.
+- Same-day central air installation (subject to availability) to get your new system up and running without delay.

 - Financing options to help make your investment in comfort as easy as possible.
 We also offer discounts for Seniors and Military.